Welcome to my homepage!

 compact-object binaries through many orbits, merger and the ringdown of the

-The main task has become to accurately model different physical problems.
+The main task is to accurately model different physical problems.

-In particular, I plan to address several key physics issues such as:
+In particular, we are working on several key physics issues such as:

 (i) How important is neutron star spin in the evolutions of neutron star